-Guatemalan Mother Files Lawsuit to Get Her 7-Year-Old Son Back From Phoenix Shelter
+Guatemalan Mother Reunited With 7-Year-Old Son Who Was Held At Phoenix Shelter After Suing Trump Admin

-Authorities are planning to release her 7-year-old son, Darwin, from a shelter in Phoenix, Arizona.
-He could be back in her arms by late Thursday night, according to Mejia’s legal team.
+His arrival came days after his mother filed a lawsuit against several government agencies and top Trump administration officials, asking a judge to order authorities to release her son.

-The 38-year-old Guatemalan mother says she and her and son were separated at an immigration holding facility in mid-May, just a few days after they crossed the US-Mexico border.
+Mejia, 38, accused US officials of violating her rights when they took Darwin from her at an Arizona immigrant holding facility in mid-May.

-This week, Mejia filed a lawsuit against several government agencies and top Trump administration officials to get Darwin back.
 Lawyers announced in court Thursday that an agreement had been reached just minutes before a hearing in the high-profile case was to start.

 Even as they celebrated what appeared to be a victory, members of Mejia’s legal team said their fight wasn’t over as long as immigrant parents and kids remained separated as a result of the Trump administration’s policies.